 Decentering Whiteness & Male Hegemony

 Bird City Improv believes in sharing a history of improvisation and theatre that decenters whiteness and interrupts male hegemony.
 We do not believe a singular group can lay claim to improvisation; all cultures have their own improvisational processes and to ignore that truth is to perpetuate oppression.
-However, many schools and historical texts center white male contributions to the artform, ignoring or erasing contributions from women, Black people, Indigenous people, People of Color, LGBTQ+ and their intersections.
-To combat Eurocentric models of history, Bird City Improv takes the following actions:
+However, many schools and historical texts center white male contributions to the artform, ignoring or erasing contributions from women, Black people, Indigenous people, Asian people, and People of Color, TLGBQ+ people and their intersections.
+To combat cultural erasure and Eurocentric models of history, Bird City Improv takes the following actions:

-Defines improv as "an intentional technique for finding potential in what is readily available."
+Defines improv as "finding potential in what is readily available."
 We believe this definition helps to include all improvisational methods regardless of culture, genre, medium, or style.

 Acknowledges that all people improvise, intentionally or incidentally, everyday.